16/5/2022

 Guaranteeing space for heat grid

-After an urban planning vision was developed for each of the 7 ring parks and subprojects were selected, all design teams were assigned a new ring park where they could follow the process up to and including implementation.
+After an urban development vision was developed for each of the 7 ring parks and subprojects were selected, all design teams were assigned a new ring park where they could follow the process up to and including implementation.
 Today - 2 years later - the preliminary design is ready for all zones.
 We worked intensively with all design teams in various sessions in order to guarantee the reservation strip for the heat network in the design of their specific project, and to take into account the possible arrival of a heat network at all levels.
 Meanwhile, the City of Antwerp developed a global vision for the heat network.
 It followed our advice to first use the zones near the Scheldt from north to south as the backbone, and only much later to include the Ring as a possible extension.

 Additional heat plants in the city